 2- Restaurants, Liquor and Entertainment Licensing: We need to catalyze substantial improvements to Boston’s licensing system and remain vigilant against 24-hour Entertainment Zones.
 We must also use what was learned during Covid to update Boston’s restaurant/venue experience.

 3- Transportation and Infrastructure: We must kickstart long-neglected central city transportation planning, link transportation investment with large-scale real estate projects, and solve ongoing parking, traffic and pedestrian safety woes for city residents.

 4- Housing, Environment, Open Spaces: Reaffirming our residential focus, we must ensure that short-term rental expansion does not adversely affect housing supply or residents.
 We also must preserve and protect our parks and achieve a higher open-space ratio in downtown Boston.

 5- Public Health for All: As Boston recovers from the Covid epidemic, we must be vigilant in protecting our residents – particularly too-often-neglected older residents – from future health emergencies.
-This begins with elders living in institutional housing, but must also include the growing number of elderly “aging in place” in our larger residential community.
+We must also push to moderate development which degrades public health, including in-neighborhood biolabs and electronic LED billboards and signs.